mantidproject/mantid/docs/source/release/v6.0.0/indirect_geometry.rst

 New Features
 ############
-- Added the ability to save a detector grouping to a MAP file from a Custom Grouping String on Indirect Data Reduction.
+- Added the ability to save a detector grouping to a XML file from a Custom Grouping String on Indirect Data Reduction.

 Improvements
 ############